 Exponential moving averages are another moving average with more weight on recent data.
 Compared to a simple moving average (SMA), where equal weight is applied to every data point in the timescale an investor is looking at.

 MACD charts track the moving average of currency pairs.
-Analysts and traders usually apply a histogram to MACD charts to clarify the divergence or convergence, making it a useful technical indicator.
+Analysts and traders usually apply a histogram to MACD charts to clarify the divergence or convergence, making it one of the best forex technical indicators.

-Tapping into real-time forex data will help you stay on top of these indicators, making moving on to positive or negative MACD signals easier.
+Tapping into real-time forex data will help you stay on top of these indicators for forex, making moving on to positive or negative MACD signals easier.

 5. Relative Strength Index (RSI)

-RSI is a momentum oscillator that’s most effective when analyzing trading range price movements, so it’s ideal for forex currency pairs.
+RSI indicators are most effective when analyzing trading range price movements, so it’s ideal for forex currency pairs.
 RSI can compare both currencies’ relative strength when prices go up and down.
-Traders can use this as a standalone approach or combine it with other technical indicators within their forex trading strategy.
+Traders can use this as a standalone approach or combine it with other technical indicators for forex trading strategy.

 How Does Relative Strength Index (RSI) Work?